Skip to content

 Installing Packages with Pip

 Some packages are not available through Anaconda.
-Often these packages are available via PyPi and thus using the Python built-in Pip package manager.
+Often these packages are available via PyPI and thus using the Python built-in Pip package manager.
 Pip may also be used to install locally-available packages as well.

 Important